Yukisschu/anhuigui/content/posts/C/index.md

 ```

-I hope this is enjoyable and helpful.
-A big thanks to Juju for making the exploration journey so much fun, and CS50 staff for bringing us such an amazing [exercise](https://cs50.harvard.edu/x/2020/psets/3/tideman/)!
+I hope this article is enjoyable and helpful.
+Also, a big thanks to Juju for making the exploration journey so much fun, and CS50 staff for bringing us such an amazing [exercise](https://cs50.harvard.edu/x/2020/psets/3/tideman/)!

 <div style="display:flex; gap:6px">
 {{< badge >}} tideman {{< /badge >}}